 Purchase Additional Storage

 Buy extra storage space from Salesforce at the going rates.
-This is quick but comes with recurring costs.
+This is quick but comes with recurring costs, and both Salesforce data storage and Salesforce file storage costs can add up significantly over time based on Salesforce Data Cloud pricing models.

 Data Archiving